PrimalRex/SpotifySDK--UE5/README.md

   });
 ```

-The under-the-hood uses the HTTP thread to asynchronously dispatch calls and uses a delegate binding for when the response has been returned.
+Under-the-hood it uses the HTTP thread to asynchronously dispatch calls and uses a delegate binding for when the response has been returned.